SCROLL

 Policy + decision workflow

-Institution routes verified claims into its own rules, review queue, or decision engine.
+Institution routes verified claims into its own rules, review queue, or policy workflow.

 {